 Delete a project by selecting the project in the projects gadget and then selecting Delete Project from the gadget's context menu.
 Projects are permanently deleted, but associated content items remain.
 When deleting a project scheduled for publishing, you have the option to keep or remove the scheduling for each associated item.

-This example creates a fashion sales campaign with multiple content items on a website with Optimizely CMS and Optimizely Commerce.
+This example creates a fashion sales campaign with multiple content items on a website with Optimizely Content Management System (CMS) and Optimizely Customized Commerce.
 The campaign will go live on a specified date, and contain a landing page with a product listing block, two new products to be listed in the block, and a teaser block for the start page.
 You create the project first, and then add the content items.

 - When done, drag the prepared catalog entries from the Catalog gadget to the Project gadget where you set the products to Ready to Publish before they are added to the project, but you can do this later.